-- Never grab the cage while riding.
-Hands can be crushed between the cage and the ground in a rollover.
+- Never grab the cage or ROPS while riding.
+Hands can be crushed between the cage or ROPS and the ground in a rollover.
 Keep hands on the steering wheel or handholds. - Never try to stop a rollover using your arms or legs.
 If you think that the vehicle may tip or roll, the driver should keep both hands on the steering wheel and the left foot firmly planted on the footrest.
-The passenger should keep both hands on the handholds and both feet firmly planted on the floor.
+The passengers should keep both hands on the handhold and both feet firmly planted on the floor.